50 Amazing Things To Do in Los Angeles with Kids this Spring

 Don't forget to put down your aebelskivers (delicious Danish donuts stuffed with jam) long enough for a stop to see and feed over 100 amazing ostriches and emus at Ostrichland USA.

-While you can hike all year in LA, our favorite hikes to see wildflowers, waterfalls, and wildlife are all best in the spring.
+While you can hike all year in LA, our favorite time to hike is in the spring to see wildflowers

 8. Dine al fresco with the kids